The following information describes the branch's research programs and program areas.

 Program Officials: Andrew Bremer, Karen Winer, Dan Raiten

-Branch efforts in this area include basic research on growth-promoting peptides, hypothalamic-releasing factors and their influence on growth; disorders of linear growth, bone accrual, and pubertal maturation, as well as genetic determinants of skeletal deformities; obesity; and other aspects of physiologic development.
+PGNB supports research on growth-promoting peptides; hypothalamic-releasing factors and their influence on growth; disorders of linear growth, bone accrual, and pubertal maturation; genetic determinants of skeletal deformities; obesity; and other aspects of physiologic development.

 Program Officials: Andrew Bremer, Karen Winer

-The branch’s broad portfolio on issues related to preventing chronic diseases emphasizes a continued need for research on childhood biomarkers for disease later in life, as well as steps which can be taken during childhood to mitigate or prevent conditions, such as atherosclerosis, metabolic syndrome, diabetes, obesity, and osteoporosis.
-Decision science may be useful in translating evidence-based information about childhood risk factors for these diseases into clinical practice and public health interventions.
+PGNB’s broad portfolio on issues related to preventing chronic diseases emphasizes a continued need for research on childhood biomarkers for disease later in life, as well as steps which can be taken during childhood to mitigate or prevent conditions such as atherosclerosis, metabolic syndrome, diabetes, obesity, and osteoporosis.
+Decision science-related research, which may inform the translation of evidence-based information about childhood risk factors for these diseases into clinical practice and public health interventions, is also supported.

-- Diabetes: Branch initiatives have successfully investigated continuous glucose monitoring devices and novel therapies mitigating hypoglycemia in children with type 1 diabetes mellitus (T1DM).
+- Diabetes: Branch initiatives have successfully investigated continuous glucose monitoring devices and novel therapies mitigating hypoglycemia in children with type 1 diabetes mellitus.

 - Osteoporosis: The branch has a longstanding interest in supporting research focused on the origins and prevention of osteoporosis and skeletal disorders.
 Much has been learned about the predictors of peak bone mass in children through the PGNB-initiated Bone Mineral Density in Childhood Study; however, there remains a need to develop preventive strategies and therapeutic agents for pediatric bone disorders.
 A long-term goal of the branch is to determine ways to maximize peak bone mass in children and, thereby, reduce the burden of osteoporosis later in life.
 The branch also encourages studies of interventions to ameliorate bone density decrements among children with severe chronic illness, such as childhood cancer survivors or children with HIV/AIDS.
 Studies of genetic determinants of bone mass accrual and peak bone mass are also encouraged.
 Topics of programmatic interest further include the study of fat-muscle-bone interactions during childhood and adolescence and the novel regulators of bone formation.